A guide to early March Madness: NCAA conference tournaments get going this week

 Championship game: March 8, 7 p.m., ESPN2

 Team to beat: Top-seeded Bryant suffered a program-worst 67-point loss to Houston on Dec.
 3. Since then, the Bulldogs have lost only four times.
-Bryant, which is looking for its first-ever NCAA tournament bid, operates at one of the fastest tempos in the country.
+Bryant, which is looking for its first-ever NCAA tournament bid at the Division I level, operates at one of the fastest tempos in the country.
 Guard Peter Kiss, a Rutgers transfer, is the nation’s leading scorer at 25.1 points per game, and he and Charles Pride (17.8 points per game) form a potent backcourt combination.

 Watch out for: Thanks in part to a late-season knee injury suffered by third-leading scorer Elijah Ford, Wagner dropped three of its final five regular season games to finish second in the standings but actually fares better than Bryant in Ken Pomeroy’s ratings because of a defense that limits three-pointers and forces turnovers in bunches.